 Mentoring: As part of their participation in the program we expect each participant to have a mentor, the mentor should be someone from the community that exhibits the characteristics they want to emulate.
 It is vital to their success to have a role-model.
 Research has shown that the lack of positive role-models has been detrimental to the success of children in these urban communities.
 We learn by watching others demonstrate those qualities of perseverance, responsibility, and respect of others.

 Ongoing Support: After completing the program we provide the men with ongoing support services through a men’s support group that meets weekly.
 Many of these men have received some sort of trauma and because of how we socialize boys they have not been allowed to address those sources of trauma.
 The support group provides a healing environment where they can discuss these issues without judgment or condemnation.
 The support group also allows us to continue walk alongside these men as they make the transition back into responsible manhood allowing them to bring issues they may be having with maintaining employment or family issues.
-Too often as organizations one our programs are complete we just send our participants back into the negative environments they come without further contact or support.
+Too often as organizations when our programs are complete we just send our participants back into the negative environments they come without further contact or support.
 This we believe is a recipe for failure because research shows that these populations require a longer term involvement to maintain success.
 The support group and the ongoing support provide that continuum of care which is vital to their long-term success and transformation.

 The Man Class© provides our participants with 12 life lessons or values that a father would teach a son.
 Men and women parent differently and with the absence of so many men in our community the influence of the male has gone missing.
 The 12 lessons The Man Class© hopes to impart are:

 - Class 2 – Dress Code & Discipline

 - Class 3 – Why Am I Angry?

 - Class 4 – We Learn by Watching